UMEP-dev/UMEP-Docs/docs/source/processor/Wind model URock.rst

 * Quick example on how to run URock
              #.
 Download the (`Göteborg test dataset <https://urban-meteorology-reading.github.io>`__).
              #.
 Add the raster layers (DEM, DSM, and CDSM) and the building vector (buildings.shp) from the Goteborg folder into a new QGIS session.
-The coordinate system of the grids is **Sweref99 1200 (EPSG:3007)**.
+The coordinate system of the rasters is **Sweref99 1200 (EPSG:3007)**.
+Please verify that it is the case.
+If not, save it with this coordinate system.
              #.
 In order to run URock, some additional datasets must be created based on the raster grids and vector layer you just added.
-Open the 'BuildingVegetation vectorizator' from the UMEP Pre-processor and create building and vegetation vectors using DEM, DSM and buildings vector for buildings and DEM and CDSM for vegetation.
+Open the 'GenBuildVegVlayers' from the UMEP Pre-processor and create building and / or vegetation vectors using DEM, DSM and buildings vector for buildings and CDSM for vegetation.
 Leave all other settings as default.
+Two layers should be created at the end of this preprocess: 'Building with height' and 'Vegetation with height'.
              #.
 Now you are ready to generate your first wind maps.
-Open URock and use the settings as shown in the figure below but replace the paths to fit your computer environment.
+Open URock and use the settings as shown in the figure below but replace the paths to fit your computer environment (Java environment path should be set automatically, do not modify this one).
 When you are finished, press *Run*.

 .. figure:: /images/URockfirsttry.png
    :width: 100%